Russian Twitter trolls exploited key election moments

 The records show how digital communications tools invented by U.S. companies, such as Twitter and Facebook, were instead exploited by the Kremlin-backed agents to promote autocracy and fear.

-The recovered data, using the list of Russian troll accounts identified by Twitter and released by Congress, shows that the online actors were adroit at bending those tools of transparent communication to their malign purposes.
+Twitter has identified 2,752 accounts as being linked to the Kremlin.
+In November, Congress released the list of account names.

+NBC News took those names and cross-referenced it against data held by three sources familiar with Twitter's API, an online system that allows software developers to work user data, generated a database of 202,973 tweets sent by known Russian trolls.
+The sources asked that their names be withheld to avoid being identified as possibly violating Twitter's developer policy.

-NBC News compiled 202,973 tweets from 454 of the 2,752 accounts into its database, making it "one of the largest" known to date, according to Jonathan Albright, research director at Columbia University's Tow Center for Digital Journalism.
+The resulting database from 454 of the identified accounts is "one of the largest" known repositories of deleted Russian Twitter troll activity to date, according to Jonathan Albright, research director at Columbia University's Tow Center for Digital Journalism.

 "Thinking about this in a binary of 'did it cause someone to change their vote?' is overly narrow," said Laura Rosenberger, director of the Alliance for Securing Democracy.
 "It's about influence over time."